gem/oq-engine/doc/event-based-with-large-logic-tree.rst

 For an event based calculation it is impossible to assess the complexity of a logic tree without having computed the ruptures first.
-The `oq-lite info` command does that only if you use it in conjunction with the ``-d`` flag.
-In other words, in the case of an event based calculation you should always run
+The `oq-lite info` command does that if you use it in conjunction with the ``-r`` flag, which produces a report in `.rst` format containing a lot of useful information about the logic tree and the ruptures.
+In the case of an event based calculation you should always run

-`$ oq-lite info -d job.ini`
+`$ oq-lite info -r job.ini`

-to get the correct reduced logic tree and effective realizations.
 It will be slower than just filtering the sources but reliable.
-As an additional bonus, you will also get some information about the expected data transfer.

 .. _Previously: effective-realizations.rst